 - 1. Open the Statistics Server configuration file (the default file name is statsserver.cfg). - 2.
-Specify the license information in the [License] section of the Statistics Server configuration file.
+In the [License] section, specify the host name or IP address, and ACI port of your License Server.
 For a list of standard [License] parameters, refer to the Query Manipulation Server Reference. - 3.
-Specify the service information in the [Service] section of the Statistics Server configuration file.
-For a list of standard [Service] parameters, refer to the Query Manipulation Server Reference. - 4.
 If you are recording statistics from multiple IDOL components, you must specify the IDOL information in the [IDOLStatistics] section of the Statistics Server configuration file.
-For more information, see "Record Statistics from Multiple IDOL Servers" on page 91. - Configure Statistics Server information in the [Server] and [Path] sections of the Statistics Server configuration file, including which port receives events, and which clients can send events to Statistics Server.
-For more information, see "Statistics Server Parameters" on page 100. - 6.
+For more information, see Record Statistics from Multiple IDOL Servers, on the next page. - 4.
+In the [Server] section, specify which port receives events, and which clients can send events to Statistics Server.
+For more information, see Statistics Server Parameters, on page 104. - 5.
 Save the configuration file.